fcbg-platforms/eeg-cardio-audio-sleep/README.md

   ```

 > [!Tip]
-> I recommend you install [VSCode](https://code.visualstudio.com/Download) and use it to
+> I recommend to install [VSCode](https://code.visualstudio.com/Download) and use it to
 > spawn the terminal with an activated environment.
 In VSCode, `File` -> `OpenFolder`
 > then open the `~/git/eeg-cardio-audio-sleep` folder just cloned, `Ctrl+Shift+P` ->
 > `Create New Terminal`.